The Plan II Staff

 Once she regained her sanity, Jennifer came running back (lumbering actually, since she was six months pregnant at the time) to the University for a brief six month stint at Human Resources and then five strange and very busy years at the Population Research Center.
 She has completed her twenty-fifth year of happy (such a relative term) state servitude in 2011.
 The past (almost) seventeen years at Plan II Honors have been challenging, great fun and extremely rewarding--particularly since Jennifer LOVES to talk and Plan II applicants (and their parents) love to ask questions.

-Jennifer has two brilliant and beautiful (if ill-mannered) sons, Griffen (21, a junior in college) and Walker (17, a HS senior) who keep her, and her still more brilliant and ever-patient husband, Will (of the melodious voice and the very cool hair), quite busy.
+Jennifer has two brilliant and beautiful (if ill-mannered) sons, Griffen (21, a 4th-year college student) and Walker (18, a first-year college student) who STILL keep her, and her even more brilliant and ever-patient husband, Will (of the melodious voice and the very cool hair), quite busy.

 Jennifer is most proud of two special awards: Outstanding Service by a Staff Member from the College of Liberal Arts, in May, 2004; and, in May 2007, a University Staff Excellence Award.
 Staff excellence awards honor and recognize the contributions of non-teaching employees who have had a significant impact on the University.

 Currently, Jennifer participates on the Executive Committee and is the president of the University of Texas chapter of Phi Kappa Phi.
 She also very happily takes advantage of (and free lunches with) the Honors Advisers Group.
 She serves as the Head HAG and HAG-Nag for the Honors Admissions Group (HAGs) where representatives from all the University's honors programs and from the University's Office of Admissions strive to continue stream-lining and trying to add logic to all the persnickity honors application processes.